Authorization

 Last updated: 4 minutes read.

-Almost any part of a request can be scrutinised as part of authorisation, but choosing the best approach depends on the type of API.
+Almost any part of a request can be scrutinised as part of authorization, but choosing the best approach depends on the type of API.
 For example, with REST APIs, the requested method and path are good candidates, but they aren’t relevant for GraphQL APIs, which should focus on the GraphQL query instead.

-Split Authorisation
+Split Authorization

-Object Level Authorisation
+Object Level Authorization

-Object Property Level Authorisation
+Object Property Level Authorization

 Handle with both the API and the gateway.
 The approach depends on the type of API: